NomiChirps/tplp2/README.md

 ## TODO / Notes

-- [ ] **P1: fix major stepper glitch when reversing direction**
-- [ ] bring parameter values back and save them in source control at some point. maybe do this automatically somehow (parse the startup log? simple, dirty, works)
 - [ ] statically allocate all the instances of my hardware classes. we aren't going to be adding a third stepper motor at runtime, you dork.
   - [x] done for StepperMotor
-- [ ] redesign manual stepper control UI to match the new API and to be easier to use
-  - or just get rid of it? we don't really need it at this point
 - [ ] Milestone: Paper Tensioning
   - Be able to load paper and feed it forward and backward while maintaining correct tension.
   - [x] needs steppers working